Jensen19142/EASYBEASY/README.md

-# Notes to kickstart the EASYBEASY webpage
+# Notes to kickstart the EASYBEASY webpa

-Remember the command "nvm install node" to update to the latest version of node "npm start" to kickstart the webpage
+Remember to run the command "nvm install node" to update to the latest version of node.
+Then, run the command "npm start" to kickstart the webpage.

 # Getting Started with Create React App